USS North Carolina (SSN 777) Enters Dry Dock

 |High-Res.
 Downloads:

-This work, USS North Carolina (SSN 777) Enters Dry Dock, by Trice Denny, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS North Carolina (SSN 777) Enters Dry Dock, by Claudia LaMantia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Pearl Harbor Naval Shipyard Begins USS North Carolina Submarine Maintenance